Climate scenario data#

 ssp5_pr = adjust_bias(predictand=ssp5_pr_raw, predictor=era5_file)

-The result is a comprehensive dataset of 33 models over 122 years in two versions (pre- and post-adjustment) for every variable.
+The result is a comprehensive dataset of several models over 122 years in two versions (pre- and post-adjustment) for every variable.
 To see what’s in the data and what happened during bias adjustment we need an overview.

 Visualization#